-11.4 BACKFILLING
+11.4.
+Backfilling

 When a new employee enters at a level above the base rate due to particular skill requirements, the employee must become familiar with the skills required at lower levels as soon as practicable to ensure full flexibility of labour.
+This provision is not intended to promote deskilling.

-11.5 TRANSITION ARRANGEMENTS
+11.5.
+Transition Arrangements